 Traveling with teens adds a few extra stops to the itinerary, which may not otherwise have been thought of.
 Yep, we usually ask the entire family for input on what to do and this year thrift shopping has been high on the list.
 The kids made a big haul at Deseret Industries when we visited Utah over the summer, so they wanted to see what they could find while thrifting in Amsterdam.

 We managed to make it to Episode Thrift Shop and Bij Ons Vintage.
 The kids each walked out with something special.
 Shhhh don’t tell them, but what they bought are items from their parents past, in the 80’s or 90’s.
-Anya got a pair of Van shoes and a Lars picked out something like a Coogi sweater.
+Our daughter got a pair of Van shoes and a our son picked out something like a Coogi sweater.

 Roam the Streets of Amsterdam